All Episodes

 That's my take.

-Also, I think it's anticlimatic.
+Also, I think it's anticlimactic.

-You know, when you have so many people out there that are better speakers than her and better performers than her, you know, start on day one.
+You know, when you have so many people out there that are better speakers than her and better performers than her, you know, start on day one, Bernie Sanders got a better reception.

 And Elizabeth Warren was booed only because she was supporting Hillary.

-And Michelle Obama, short speech, but a powerful speech from her perspective, especially coming from a woman that claimed eight years ago that for the first time in her adult life she was proud of her country.
+And Michelle Obama, short speech, but a powerful speech from her perspective, especially coming from a woman that claimed eight years ago that for the first time in her adult life, she was proud of her country.

 And then you go to night two.